Cameron pledges to lower hurdles to growth

 Cameron said he was determined to cut through officialdom and change a risk-averse government culture of consultation, review and audit that hindered enterprise.

-"When this country was at war in the 1940s, Whitehall underwent a revolution," he said.
+"When this country was at war in the 1940s, Whitehall underwent a revolution," he said, referring to the British government.
 "Normal rules were circumvented.
 Convention was thrown out," Cameron said in advance extracts of a speech to business leaders.

 "As one historian put it, everything was thrown at 'the overriding purpose' of beating Hitler.
 Well, this country is in the economic equivalent of war today - and we need the same spirit," he added.